 While lifestyle changes can help you to de-stress and boost your well-being, optimizing your nutrition and including supplements may also play an important role.

 Here’s the scoop on a few supplements known for their stress-busting abilities:

-This natural stress reducer reportedly begins to work in as little as thirty minutes.
-Experts recommend dosages between 50 – 200 milligrams, as effective dosages vary from person to person.
+This natural stress reducer reportedly begins to work in as little as 30 minutes.
+Experts recommend dosages between 50 and 200 milligrams, as effective dosages vary from person to person.